-The city was built during the time of Peter the Great and was constructed in the image of European cities at the time.
-St. Petersburg’s numerous romantic canals have also earned its name as the "Venice of the North."
+St. Petersburg was built during the time of Peter the Great and was constructed in the image of European cities at the time.
+There are numerous romantic canals in St. Petersburg that earned its name as the "Venice of the North."

 Visit the Hermitage

-Located in the Winter Palace of Catherine, the museum contains over 1500 rooms and over three million items ranging from artifacts from Ancient Egypt to 20th century Europe.
-Only a small amount of the Hermitage's total collection is actually on permanent display, a large portion of items are kept in the vast storage spaces.
+Located in the Winter Palace of Catherine, the museum contains over 1500 rooms and over three million items, ranging from artifacts from Ancient Egypt to 20th-century Europe.
+Only a small part of the Hermitage's total collection is actually on permanent display.
+A large portion of the items is kept in the vast storage spaces.

 The Church of the Savior on Spilled Blood

 Interestingly enough, though, the church itself is only 100 years old.
-It was built by Alexander III as a memorial for his father who was assassinated at the same spot in 1881.
+It was built by Alexander III as a memorial for his father, who was assassinated at the same spot in 1881.

-Grand Peterhof Place
+Visit Grand Peterhof Place

-At the center of the grounds, you'll find the Grand Palace which was used as the main summer residence by the Russian emperors.
+At the center of the grounds, you'll find the Grand Palace, which was used as the main summer residence by the Russian emperors.
 Nowadays, the Grand Palace is open to the public as a museum.

-Catherine Palace and Park
+Immerse yourself in Catherine Palace and the Park

 The palace was built in the 18th century as a way for Catherine the Great to escape the busy city life.
-Its Amber Room is world-famous due to the fact that its artwork was stolen in 1941 by the Germans.
+Its Amber Room is world-famous due to the fact that its artwork was stolen in 1941 by the Germans and

 See a show at the Mariinsky Theatre